 All county employees may elect participation in the Public Employees Retirement System (PERS) or Sheriff Retirement System (SRS) if they meet eligibility criteria.
 Employees exceeding 960 hours of work in a year must participate in PERS if they're in a covered position.
-Effective July 1, 2015 the current employer contribution rates are 8.27% of covered payroll for PERS and 10.115% for SRS.
+Effective July 1, 2018 the current employer contribution rates are 8.57% of covered payroll for PERS and 13.115% for SRS.
 New employees have the option to elect membership in either a defined benefit (DB) plan or defined contribution (DC) plan.
 Employees hired before July 1, 2002 have had the opportunity to select their retirement option (DB or DC).
 Employees hired after July 1, 2002 have 12 months to select an irrevocable retirement option.
 Funding requirements and plan administration is the responsibility of the State of Montana.
-The PERS and SRS plans continue to be in poor fiscal condition.
-Legislation passed in the 2013 legislature added funding to the PERS pension system from the employer, the State, and the employee as well as reducing benefits for retirees in an attempt to improve the fiscal position of PERS.
-While certain portions of the legislation were recently upheld, the benefit reductions were overturned by the courts.